-After my undergraduate degree I moved to Bristol and have recently completed my Ph.D (awaiting viva) investigating whether it is possible to camouflage moving objects.
+After my undergraduate degree I moved to Bristol and completed my Ph.D investigating whether it is possible to camouflage moving objects.
 I was jointly supervised by Dr. Roland Baddeley (Experimental Psychology), Dr. Nick Scott-Samuel (Experimental Psychology), Prof. Innes Cuthill (Biological Sciences) and Dr. Adam Shohet (QinetiQ).
 The project was supported by a CASE Studentship funded by the EPSRC and QinetiQ.

-Currently I am working on a one-year, DSTL funded project with Dr. Nick Scott-Samuel, Prof. Marcus Munafo, Dr. Roland Baddeley and Prof. Innes Cuthill investigating the effects of standard and adaptive dazzle camouflage on perceived speed in neutral and stressful situations.
+I then worked on a one-year, DSTL funded project with Dr. Nick Scott-Samuel, Prof. Marcus Munafo, Dr. Roland Baddeley and Prof. Innes Cuthill investigating the effects of standard and adaptive dazzle camouflage on perceived speed in neutral and stressful situations.

 View complete publications list in the University of Bristol publications system